prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_1.en.md

 THE MARVELLOUS THING IS THAT IT’S painless," he said.

-"That's how you know when it starts."
+"That's how you see when it starts."

 "Is it really?"